Vyral/base-template/_posts/2021-05-24-never-pay-for-a-lead-again.md

 The bottom line is that a lead is not just a name. **A lead is somebody with whom you build a relationship and a rapport.** It’s somebody who trusts you as a consultant.
 That's the difference, so when you hear people saying you can buy all these leads, the real question is how many of those people can you build rapport with?

 I’ve spent so much money on so many different lead sources.
-I’ve honestly done everything so **I created this program on how to never buy a lead again.** It doesn't mean you don't do marketing.
+I’ve honestly done everything, so **I created this program on how to never buy a lead again.** It doesn't mean you don't do marketing.
 It’s about what a lead really means and how to get those people connecting with you and calling you without paying for them.
 I’m doing a session on it and I hope you can make it.
 All you have to do is register at the link below.
 If you can't make it to our session, go ahead and register anyway, and I will send you the recording when it's done.

 **[To register for this event, click here.](https://docs.google.com/forms/d/e/1FAIpQLScuoFPF5vZvUxuDG1QhdlCT_UbjYr0skU73SzundXSbiIeUwg/viewform){: target="_blank"}&nbsp;**Put this event on your calendar\!